 3. Statement on Standards for Attestation Engagements No. 16 (SSAE-16)

 Statement on Standards for Attestation Engagements No. 16 (SSAE-16) is a standard for the auditing and reporting of financial details.
-As well as outlining a range of best practices for business processes and controls, it's also a mandatory part of the SOX compliance process.
-This means that specific stakeholders will have to review service organization controls (SOC) for any applications and processes within the scope of SOX - such as financial management tools - to identify potential risks.
+As well as outlining a range of best practices for business processes and internal controls, it's also a mandatory part of the SOX compliance process.
+This means that specific stakeholders will have to review service organization controls (SOC) for any applications and processes within the scope of SOX - such as financial management tools - to identify potential compliance risks.

 4. Payment Card Industry Data Security Standards (PCI-DSS)

-PCI-DSS is vital for any business that accepts credit or debit card payments.
+PCI-DSS is vital for any business that accepts debit or credit card payments.
 These rules identify the steps companies must take to ensure the cardholder data they collect is secure, and is split into 12 key requirements covering everything from network security to encryption and testing processes.
 Although it's an industry standard rather than a law, firms that fail to comply can face large fines from payment providers and even have their ability to accept or make payments withdrawn.

 5. General Data Protection (GDPR)

-One of the most wide-ranging compliance regulations introduced in many years, the EU's General Data Protection Regulation (GDPR) sets out strict standards for how companies handle personal data for both their employees and customers.
+One of the most wide-ranging compliance regulations introduced in many years, the EU's General Data Protection Regulation (GDPR) sets out strict regulatory requirements for how companies handle personal data for both their employees and customers.
 It covers everything from what companies can do with personal information to the rights of individuals to view their own data, as well as tough reporting requirements for any breaches.

 6. California Consumer Protection Act (CCPA)